Sei v2 - The First Parallelized EVM Blockchain

 Rather than requiring developers to completely rewrite their smart contracts to deploy on Sei, Sei V2 is built with backwards compatibility in mind.
 This means that every major contract that exists on Ethereum can seamlessly be redeployed on Sei with no code changes required [2]

-From a technical perspective, as part of the Sei chain binary, Sei nodes will automatically import Geth, a Go implementation of the Ethereum Virtual Machine.
-Geth will be used to process ethereum transactions, and any resulting updates (state updates, or invocations of non-EVM related contracts) will be made with a special interface that Sei has created for the EVM.
+From a technical perspective, as part of the Sei chain binary, Sei nodes automatically import Geth, a Go implementation of the Ethereum Virtual Machine.
+Geth is used to process ethereum transactions, and any resulting updates (state updates, or invocations of non-EVM related contracts) are made with a special interface that Sei has created for the EVM.

 This approach allows for full bytecode compatibility, allowing for anything that can run with Geth to be processed easily by Sei.
 Additionally, since the RPC interface will be identical for Sei as EVM, existing tooling from Ethereum can be seamlessly reused.
 For example, users can use Metamask by just switching the RPC they’re connected to, and developers can use tooling such as Foundry, Remix, and Hardhat.